-The duration of games from U13 downwards may be reduced as determined by the Organising Committee.
+4. The duration of games from U13 downwards may be reduced as determined by the Organising Committee.
+Games in Under 7 to Under 12 shall be organised on the Go Games Model in line with the Gaelic Games Go Games Policy.